 I have had the good fortune to collaborate with many skilled and impassioned artisans on professional theatrical productions.
 Commerce, in service to an organization's artistic mission, is the engine that brings these creators to the same project.
 These, often remarkable, convergences of creators are made possible by a producing organization's economic enterprise.
 Each organization's artistic accomplishment is provided by, and ultimately can be enhanced by, its commercial success.
 Meaningful opportunities abound for artists in music, dance, theatre, film, electronic media, print, exhibition, and other commercial creative industries.

 In addition to opportunities in the traditional creative industries, today's artists live and work in the interconnected age, an era where rapidly changing technologies have fueled an explosion of individual and small group entrepreneurialism.
 Newly affordable advanced creative technologies have increased access and ignited imaginations.
 Artists now use these tools to connect directly to the public.
 The decentralization of information and increased access to technology has created an exciting landscape for entrepreneurial creative vision.

 Clearly, modern technology has released an explosion of creative innovation.
 It is quite natural that technology be as ubiquitously integrated into art as it is to modern life.
-The infusion of technology into art is revolutionizing traditional forms and creating new avenues for expression.
+The infusion of currently exploding technologies into art is revolutionizing traditional forms and rapidly creating new avenues for expression.

 When I began my professional theatre design work in 1982, the computer was more of a hindrance to the execution of elegant design concepts than an aid.
 The early and mostly clunky design software often led to less than pleasing results.
 While the computer will perhaps never fully achieve the expressive gesture of the hand drawn line or the emotional finesse of a live clarinet, it and other modern technologies have evolved into extremely useful artistic tools.